 In the climbing world, "Class Five" represents that exciting point at which a humdrum "hike" becomes a "climb."

-RECENT C5 News: Marty McFly down vests: it seems there is a bit of a collector's scene going on over the Class 5, rust-colored puffy down vest, as worn by Marty McFly in the movie Back to the Future.
+C5 News: Marty McFly down vests: it seems there is a bit of a collector's scene going on over the Class 5, rust-colored puffy down vest, as worn by Marty McFly in the movie Back to the Future.
 I've been contacted by folks both here and abroad about sources for the vest. (in truth, I myself do not know if the vest in the movie was a Class 5 vest, but the rumors seem very solid).....

 Justus Bauschinger (JB) is the name most often thought of as the founder of Class - 5.(which he abbreviated "C5")...Justus is the son of a German rocket scientist who came to the U.S. with the famous Werner Von Braun.....Like many of the other famous founders of Bay Area companies like Sierra Designs and North Face, Bauschinger cut his teeth by working for George Rudolph, who had founded The Ski Hut in 1935....
 Justus was known as a very creative gear designer for The Ski Hut's manufacturing operation, which was named Trailwise.....
 In about 1966 he bought into a small retail group named "The North Face," which had a few stores in the Bay Area.
 But money got tight and things became more complicated.
 May,1968 marked the acquisition of The North Face by Hap Klopp, another old Ski Hut/Trailwise employee.
 Klopp went on to run the hugely successful modern "The North Face" up until 1989.
 JB became Head Designer at the new North Face, but that did not last.
 Bauschinger made a creative break and went on to found Class 5.
 But here the birth story diverges depending upon who is telling it.
 Some of his three original sewers tell me that they were co-equal creators of the tiny new company.
 They all came over from Trailwise with Justus.
 This could be why the early C5 labels are identified the sewers: May Chinn, Revelyn Lago and Barbara Guess .....Below is a classic Class 5-flavored advertisement.
 The founder's sense of humor and considerable flair becomes obvious when one realizes that the "climber" and his dog are actually stretching out on a sun-warmed street in downtown Berkeley!
 The picture is a big spoof on the hardcore rock climbing scene!